Despite all the hype, native advertising remains a fuzzy concept, even for people who work in content marketing.

 Let’s start with the basics: the advertorial.

+At a quick glance, it looks like editorial content.
 In other words, if you removed the brand name, it would fit the style of the publication.

 The Guinness Guide, however, is a print ad, which leads to this question: would an advertorial work online?
 Let’s see.